 (4) Where a lessee has complied with 2 notices of the kind referred to in subsection (3) during the term of the lease, the Minister shall not give to the lessee during that term a further notice of that kind.

+(5) The Minister may, by written notice given to the lessee, vary a lease granted under section 38CD by imposing one or more conditions to which the lease is subject.

+(6) A notice under subsection (5) may only be given within 14 days after the grant of the lease.

+(7) A variation under subsection (5) takes effect on the day on which notice of the variation is given to the lessee.

 [Section 38H inserted by No. 12 of 1990 s.
-174.]
+174; amended by No. 7 of 2017 s.
+41.]

 38J.
 Discovery of petroleum to be notified